jrmejiaa/curly-cpp/README.md

 ### Memory Leakage

 A very simple code showing a memory leakage and using [ASan](https://github.com/google/sanitizers) flags to detect it.
 This is basically a Heap memory allocation and what happen when you are not careful enough.
-I used in this the flag `-fsanitize=leak` to detect leaks in the code.
-This feature is off course not perfect, but it is really helpful to detect small bugs in the code as soon as possible.
+I used the flag `-fsanitize=leak` to detect leaks in the code.
+This feature is not perfect, but it is really helpful to detect small bugs in the code as soon as possible.

 ### Curly Copy